Change of Invoice and Banking Details Letter to Client

 What is a change of invoice and banking details letter to the customer?

-Why it is important to write to inform the client?
+Why is it important to write to inform the client?

-How to write it?
+How do I write it?

 Write as soon as possible: